-5 Step-Lazy Investors Asset Allocation Guide
+5 Step-Lazy Investing Asset Allocation Guide

 “Trying to consistently pick investments that are going to beat their benchmarks is like trying to win a marathon wearing muddy boots.
 There is a lot of drag, and your odds of winning are very low.
 The high costs associated with attempting to beat the market will almost guarantee sluggish results.” ― Richard A. Ferri, All About Asset Allocation, Second Edition